ma1987-bit/Rensol-schematics/projects/super-ui-lib/schematics/master-schematics/README.md

     after run the ng g commando then you get this:
     <p><img src="https://imgur.com/92CxKsh.png" alt="Scaffold files for table" width="800"></p>
-    next you have to choose the component that you want to install.
+    next you have to choose the component that you want to install. to choose component first press space and then Enter.

 ## Build